2020–21 United States network television schedule (daytime)

 The 2020–21 daytime network television schedule for the five major English-language commercial broadcast networks in the United States covers the weekday and weekend daytime hours from September 2020 to August 2021.
 The schedule is followed by a list per network of returning series; no new series, but only one series is canceled after the 2019–20 season are included at present, as the daytime schedules of the four major networks that offer morning and/or afternoon programming is expected to remain consistent with the prior television season.

 Affiliates fill time periods not occupied by network programs with local or syndicated programming.
 PBS – which offers daytime programming through a children's program block, PBS Kids – is not included, as its member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
 Also not included are MyNetworkTV (as the programming service also does not offer daytime programs of any kind), and The CW Plus (as its schedule is composed mainly of syndicated reruns).
 Fox does not air network programming on weekdays.
 This is the last season in which The CW (which does not carry programming on Sunday mornings or afternoons) would program a daytime hour on weekdays.

-This is also the last season that Ion Television existed solely as an OTA network before it practically ceased broadcasting and converted to an internet-only FAST channel the following year.
+This is the last season that Ion Television existed solely as an OTA network before it converted to an internet-only FAST channel the following year after its acquisition by the E. W. Scripps Company in 2021.